Commit451/guidelines/kotlin.md

 If you have a model that acts just as a data holder, such as a model from an API, you should avoid putting custom methods in this classes, and instead add them as extensions.
 This easily seperates the model and its data from custom business logic.

 ## Avoiding interfaces for Listeners
-As of yet, Kotlin does not support SAM-conversions for Kotlin.
+By choice or otherwise, Kotlin does not support SAM-conversions for Kotlin.
 SAM-conversions only work for Java methods.
 Which is why you can do things like:
 ```kotlin
 stepper.setOnClickListener {
 	//do things